 These questions are on the Requisition for tax reporting purposes.
 The answers to each of these questions default to N/A (Not Applicable).
 In most cases, the answers can be left as N/A unless you are purchasing services (not goods) from a foreign or out of state vendor.
 When purchasing services from a foreign or out of state vendor, answers should be provided to each question.
-The answers to these questions will help ensure that the University is meeting its tax reporting and withholding obligations.
+The answers to these questions ensure that the university is meeting its tax reporting and withholding obligations.

 5. Delivery Section

 - Use Org Address: Click the Use Org Address button to return the default shipping address information assigned on the Organization document for the organization specified in the Document Overview tab (Requisition Detail, Chart/Org fields).
 If the default shipping address for the Organization needs to be updated, an Organization document should be processed in KFS.
 For Davis on-campus deliveries, make sure you include the ONE SHIELDS AVE designation in the Address Line 2 field, such as indicated on the ONE SHIELDS AVE page.
 The ONE SHIELDS AVE designation is required for on-campus deliveries made by the US Postal Service (USPS).

 - Enter Address: Click the Enter Address button and the address, city, state, postal code, and country information can be manually entered.
 For Davis on-campus deliveries, make sure you include the ONE SHIELDS AVE designation in the Address Line 2 field, such as indicated on the ONE SHIELDS AVE page.
 The ONE SHIELDS AVE designation is required for on-campus deliveries made by the US Postal Service (USPS).